shreytheshreyas/tp/docs/DeveloperGuide.md

 ---

 ## **Member-specific Features**
-## Add Member
+### **Add Member (Samuel Paul Christopher)**
 The add a member task allows you to add a member to the organization.
 These members can be referenced and assigned to projects or tasks at a later stage.

-This can be done using the member command like this: member m/Member Name this will add a member with name “Member Name” to the organization.
+This can be done using the member command like this: `member m/Member-Name` this will add a member with name “Member Name” to the organization.

 <center><img src="https://i.ibb.co/p063cXy/Figure14-1.png"></center>